-Situated on the historic Place du Vieux-Marché, the church devoted to St. Joan of Arc is Rouen‘s 20th century response to the medieval Gothic churches that made the reputation of the city.
+Situated on the historic Place du Vieux-Marché, Saint Joan of Arc church is Rouen‘s 20th century response to the medieval Gothic churches that made the reputation of the city.
 Its sweeping curves refers to the flame that consumed Joan of Arc on the same square in 1431.

-The church of St. Joan of Arc was built by architect Louis Arretche and although audacious, the project was also controversial in a city that houses many beautiful medieval Gothic churches.
+Saint Joan of Arc church was built by architect Louis Arretche and although audacious, the project was also controversial in a city that houses many beautiful medieval Gothic churches.

 The church was inaugurated on the 27th May 1979 by French president Valéry Giscard d’Estaing.
 It was listed as an historic monument in 2002.